OliReyes/Sfotipy/README.md

 # Sfotipy
-Musical Web Application.
+Musical WEB app.
 Listen to all the music you love, everywhere.

 1. With your command prompt open the folder of the Sfotipy project.